Nadcab logo

 Dimension Blockchain Solution Architect Blockchain Developer

-Decision Ownership System-level, irreversible Local, reversible
+Decision Ownership System-level and irreversible Local and reversible

 Scope of Impact Entire protocol or product Specific modules